 - It usually does not contain all of the material for the product.
 Therefore, it can be used only to modify a previously installed version of the product. - It can modify a full, operating system, or platform product.
 Also, it can modify a product that has been upgraded by a partial kit.
 More than one patch kit can be applied to the same product. - Its full product name (the producer-base-product string) must be different than the full product name of the product it updates.
 Further, its full product name must be unique among all products and patches installed on the system. - After installation, the version of the product that it modifies is not changed.
 Use the PRODUCT SHOW PRODUCT /FULL command to display all patch kits that have been installed on the system. - Because it is not a product, you cannot remove a patch kit individually using a PRODUCT REMOVE command.
-Patches to a product are automatically removed when the product is removed or upgraded. - The patch kit cannot be configured or reconfigured, but the product that it modifies can be configured or reconfigured. - Its PDF cannot contain option or software statements. - Patch kits are intended for making small updates to a product.
+Patches to a product are automatically removed when the product is removed or upgraded.
+They can also be uninstalled using the PRODUCT UNDO PATCH command, but only if they were installed with the /SAVE_RECOVERY_DATA qualifier and the recovery data is intact. - The patch kit cannot be configured or reconfigured, but the product that it modifies can be configured or reconfigured. - Its PDF cannot contain option or software statements. - Patch kits are intended for making small updates to a product.
 Since the installation of a patch kit does not change the version number of the product, you should distribute a new version of the product kit (full, operating system, or platform) or a partial kit to make large updates or functional enhancements.